Engage in Beloit

 PROJECT 16:49 | GETTING HOMELESS TEENS BACK ON THEIR FEET

-In 2010, director R.E.
-Burgos created Sixteen Forty-Nine, a moving documentary film about the more than 1,000 homeless teens living in Rock County.
+In 2010, local filmmaker R.E.
+Burgos created Sixteen Forty-Nine, a moving documentary that shed a light on the issue of youth homelessness in Rock County.
 The film was shown at the Beloit International Film Festival and later won the National Association for the Education of Homeless Children and Youth media award.

 LEADERSHIP DEVELOPMENT ACADEMY BUILDS NEW LEADERS